 I then turned to Chance Barnett’s rule on leading with “finished story” benefits and tried connecting at a more emotional level:

-This version did actually get nods of approval from interviewees.
+This version did get nods of approval from interviewees.
 It hit the “sharing is a hassle” point and called “parents” out explicitly.

 Variation 1: Simple Way

 Testing Approach 1 — StumbleUpon: A New Alternative